 This classic recipe is The Best Vegan Chili Ever!
-Made with basic pantry ingredients, it's gluten-free and easily ready in under an hour.
+It's easy-to-make, uses basic pantry ingredients, and it's gluten-free.
 This hearty one-pot vegan chili can be made on the stovetop, in the slow cooker, or Instant Pot.

 Well, I’m breaking that streak today with the best vegan chili EVER!
 And that’s no exaggeration either!

 This chili recipe has been in-the-works since last year and I’m finally ready to share it with you guys.
 It’s a meatless recipe with a hearty, classic flavor everyone will enjoy.

 I kept the base simple by using canned kidney beans, black beans, pinto beans, and refried beans. but you can easily swap out the whole beans for any variety you have on-hand.

 To flavor the chili, I added 2 cans of tomatoes (diced and fire-roasted with medium green chilies), chopped onion, green and red bell pepper, and a few simple seasonings o bring it all together (chili powder, cumin, garlic powder, and salt).